GV Films

-GV Films is an Indian film production and distribution company headed by Ishari K. Ganesh.
+GV Films is an Indian film production and distribution company in headed by Ishari K. Ganesh.
 The firm had been a leading production studio in the Tamil film industry in the 1990s and had been founded by G. Venkateswaran as Sujatha Films in 1986.

 History

 Film industry

 Sujatha Films was set up in 1986 by G. Venkateswaran, a chartered accountant, as a film production and distribution company.
 Operating as a family production house, Venkateswaran's brother Mani Ratnam also often assisted on the production work of films that he directed for the studio.
 Sujatha Films became GV Films as it became the first publicly listed company from the Indian media industry in 1989.

 The early films by the studio saw frequent collaborations with Mani Ratnam and Visu, as well as with composer A. R. Rahman.
 Films including Anjali and Thalapathi were among the studio's most notable films.

 GV Films produced Suhasini Maniratnam's first film Indira (1995) featuring Anu Hasan and Arvind Swamy in the lead roles.
 The film did not perform well at the box office, prompting GV Films to stop production and prioritise distribution ventures.
 However, some distribution ventures including Aalavandhan (2001) and Baba (2002) were also expensive failures.

 GV Films made a return to production in the early 2000s, first working on the making of Thamizhan (2002) directed by debutant Majith.
 The film featured Vijay and Priyanka Chopra in her first acting role.
 Further films that the studio worked on included Vasanth's Yai!
 Nee Romba Azhaga Irukke!
 (2002) and K. Bhagyaraj's Chokka Thangam (2003) with Vijayakanth.
 All three films did not perform well commercially.
 Subsequently, Venkateswaran came under pressure from film financiers.
 In April 2003, Venkateswaran committed suicide at his residence in Chennai.

 Following Venkateswaran's death, the studio continued to produce media content under the same name.
 Notably, actress Manisha Koirala was briefly a board member as the studio attempted to make a comeback through Hindi film content and 3D television serials.
 The studio launched a big budget Hindi film directed by Mahesh Manjrekar starring Sanjay Dutt in late 2005, though it was later stalled.
 Kasthuri Shankar also worked with the studio and assisted on the oversight of the production of Urchagam (2007).
 The studio returned to prioritising distribution ventures and instead chose to make small budget films such as Kaivantha Kalai (2006) and Thirudi (2006).
 In 2015, GV Films held a ceremony in Mumbai to mark 25 years since its founding.